andregumieri/js-array-query/README.md

 js-array-query
 ==============

-Filter and group results of an array
+Filter and group array results

 How to use